kevmo314/ffmpeg-webrtc/README.md

 make -j
 ```

+The build step requires that Rust is installed, as it will call `cargo build` to build the WebRTC bindings.

 ## Running

 A WHIP server is necessary.
 If you want one to test with, check out [TinyWHIP](https://github.com/kevmo314/tinywhip).